Pheonix244001/Architecture/README.md

 2. INFO.txt - A text file in which I have documented my thoughts upon diving into the codebase
 3. Serial.txt - A text file that has a squence of contracts to be examined into that order

+To be added as I learn -
+1. Foundry tests that I wrote .
+2. POC's
+3. Key Learnings from each contest ( what new concepts that I learnt ) ...
+4. etc ...